-We are grateful to TORCH who in 2015 provided a grant to allow us to bring together a souvenir brochure which chart the history of the Painted Room to mark the 400th anniversary of Shakespeare’s death in 2016.
+We are grateful to TORCH Oxford University for working with us to create this souvenir brochure which chart the history of the Painted Room to mark the 400th anniversary of Shakespeare’s death in 2016.

 Discover Shakespeare's favourite spots in Oxford and get some fresh air by downloading our self-guided Shakespeare trail here.